 During 2021/22 the Council continued to work both formally and informally in partnership with neighbouring authorities.
-The main partnership operation related to the shared ICT Service, managed by South Lakeland District Council.
+The main partnership operations related to the shared ICT Service, managed by South Lakeland District Council, and the sharing arrangement with Carlisle City Council for the Chief Executive.